bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 **Create new security group**

 A new security group is created on the base of selected templates.
-This security group will be created as a private group used for this VM only.
+This security group will be created as a *private* group used for this VM only.

-If you would like to create a new security group, select a template in the "All templates" list at the left and move it to the "Selected templates" list at the right by clicking the arrow icon:
+When creating a new security group, you can see all the templates are selected by default in the modal window.
+To form your custom security group, select a template in the "All templates" list at the left and move it to the "Selected templates" list at the right by clicking the arrow icon:

 .. figure:: _static/VMs_Create_AddSecGr_New.png
    :scale: 80%